Nareshkumarmallela/Nareshkumarmallela/README.md

 # Hi, I'm Naresh! 👋

-Highly motivated and results-driven Data Analyst with a passion for transforming data into actionable insights.
-While transitioning into the professional data analytics field, I bring a robust foundation in technical skills honed through extensive personal projects and self-directed learning.
+Data-driven Business Analytics graduate student with 1.5+ years of experience in data analysis, process automation, and reporting optimization.
+Skilled in Python, SQL, Power BI, R, and AWS, with hands-on experience building regression models, interactive dashboards, and relational databases.
+Proven ability to translate complex datasets into actionable business insights that improve efficiency, reduce manual effort, and support strategic decision-making.
 These skills include:

 **Data Visualization:** Expert in Power BI, capable of designing clear, impactful dashboards that drive decision-making.